-Decentralized matching markets experience high rates of instability due to information frictions.
-This paper explores the role of these frictions in one of the most unstable markets in the United States, the labor market for first-year school teachers.
-We develop and estimate a dynamic model of labor mobility that considers non-pecuniary information frictions directly.
-We find that teachers overestimate the value of hidden amenities and their own preferences for teaching.
-Improving access to information improves stability by 12% and reduces between-school switching by 18%, but reduces teacher labor supply by over 5%.
-Compared to each tested alternative, including targeted wage premiums at hard-to-staff schools, bonuses that incentivize retention, and lowered tenure requirements, information revelation improves match quality most.
+Many decentralized matching markets experience high rates of instability due to information frictions.
+This paper analyzes these frictions in a particularly unstable U.S. market, the labor market for first-year school teachers.
+We develop and estimate a dynamic, partial equilibrium model of labor mobility that incorporates non-pecuniary information frictions for school climate and teacher workload.
+In terms of reducing turnover, a policy that improves information outperforms each alternative considered, including targeted wage premiums at hard-to-staff schools, large retention bonuses, and relaxed tenure requirements.
+Replicating the gains made through information revelation requires retention bonuses valued at 35% of teachers' current salaries.